Guzesqdro/Guzesqdro/README.md

 # Hey!
-I’m guzesqdro — the mind behind this profile.
+I’m guzesqdro — the mind behind this project 🥳

-After months of planning, testing, and hard work, I created this space to bring together everything I’ve learned, built, and improved — all in one place. 🚀
+After 4 months of non-stop planning, testing, and hacking, I launched this platform to bring together everything I’ve learned, built, and tweaked — all in one place. 🚀

 ## 💡 What’s the goal?